Skip to search results

 Chart 6A

 Huntington funded 6,524 7(a) loans in FY2025 and sold 148 out of 16,406 three-year variable originations.
 Lendistry funded 1,774 and sold 2,840 of 2,843.
 Both appear on the same league table.
-One is a portfolio lender.
-The other originates loans to sell.
-The row order won’t tell you which is which.
+One runs a retained-book model; the other runs a high-sale, originate-to-distribute model.
+Row order alone does not surface that distinction.

 (7(a), FY23–25, n=63,586, funded variable; status IN (EXEMPT, PIF, CHGOFF))